 Statewide Fire Prevention Code; State Fire Marshal; consumer grade fireworks.
 Authorizes the use of consumer-grade fireworks in the Commonwealth.
 The bill defines "consumer fireworks" as small fireworks devices containing restricted amounts of pyrotechnic composition designed primarily to produce visible or audible effects by combustion and complying with certain federal regulations regarding composition and labeling.
-The bill also defines "display" fireworks" and "restricted consumer fireworks" and provides that consumer and restricted consumer fireworks are to be considered the same hazard class of 1.4G explosives under the Statewide Fire Prevention Code and Uniform Statewide Building Code.
-01/31/14 House: Referred to Committee on General Laws 02/12/14 House: Assigned GL sub: Subcommittee #1 Notes: City position: support SB 350 Net energy metering by municipalities & multifamily customer-generators; projects authorized.
+The bill also defines "display fireworks" and "restricted consumer fireworks."
+01/24/14 Senate: Read third time and passed Senate (35-Y 2-N) 01/31/14 House: Referred to Committee on General Laws Notes: City position: support SB 350 Net energy metering by municipalities & multifamily customer-generators; projects authorized.
 Patrons: Edwards and Ebbin; Delegate: Rasoul Summary as introduced: Net energy metering by municipalities and multifamily customer-generators.
 Authorizes municipal renewable energy net metering projects.
 Participating municipalities are authorized to aggregate the electric energy load of their governmental buildings, facilities, and any other governmental operations requiring the consumption of electric energy for the purpose of net energy metering from a renewable energy generating facility.
 To be eligible, the generation facility for the municipal renewable energy net metering project shall use as its sole energy source solar power, wind power, or aerobic or anaerobic digester gas and landfill gas; not have an aggregate generation capacity of more than five megawatts unless a utility elects a higher capacity; be located on land owned or controlled by the municipality; be interconnected and operated in parallel with an electric utility's transmission and distribution facilities; and be used primarily to provide energy to metered accounts of the municipality.
 The aggregated municipal net metered accounts may be served by multiple meters.
 The aggregated load shall be served under the appropriate rate schedules.
 The measure also requires the State Corporation Commission, by July 1, 2015, to establish a program of multifamily net energy metering, which will allow a customer or customers that operate a renewable energy generating facility in a condominium, apartment complex, neighborhood, or homeowners association served by a common distribution circuit to be an eligible multifamily net metering customer-generator.
 The generation facility for multifamily net metering shall use as its total source of fuel renewable energy; not have an aggregate generation capacity of more than 500 kilowatts; be located on land owned or controlled by the eligible condominium, apartment complex, or homeowners association or on customers' property within the condominium, apartment complex, neighborhood, or homeowners association; be interconnected and operated in parallel with an electric utility's transmission and distribution facilities; and be used primarily to provide energy to metered accounts of the eligible multifamily net metering customer-generator.
 Eligible multifamily net metering customer-generators are exempt from the monthly standby charge assessed on other eligible customer-generators.
-02/03/14 Senate: Continued to 2015 in Commerce and Labor (13-Y 3-N) Notes: City position: support SB 370 Emergency custody & temporary detention; extends time person may be held.
+02/03/14 Senate: Continued to 2015 in Commerce and Labor (13-Y 3-N) Notes: City position: support SB 370 Emergency custody & temporary detention; extends time person may be held pursuant to custody order.
 Patron: Favola Summary as introduced:

 Emergency custody and temporary detention.
 Extends the time that a person may be held pursuant to an emergency custody order to 12 hours.
-The bill also provides that an individual for whom a temporary detention order is issued shall be detained in a state facility unless the state facility or an employee or designee of the community services board is able to identify an alternative facility that is able and willing to provide temporary detention.
-01/30/14 Senate: Incorporated by Education and Health into SB260-Deeds Notes: City position: support SB 374 Neighborhood revitalization; locality may adopt program to establish, etc. Patron: Marsh Summary as introduced:
+Currently, a person may be held for up to four hours, with an additional two-hour extension available upon a finding by a magistrate that good cause exists for an extension.
+01/30/14 Senate: Incorporated by Education and Health (SB260-Deeds) (14-Y 0-N) Notes: City position: support SB 374 Neighborhood revitalization; locality may adopt program to establish, etc. Patron: Marsh Summary as introduced: